ahmadhassanworks-beep/DataBaseIndexingEngine/README.md

 Database Indexing Engine

 A desktop application built in C++ and Qt Framework , demonstrating core database indexing concepts using a B+ Trees data structure.

-Project Overview
-This project was developed as part of a Data Structures project .
+ .
 It simulates a real-world database indexing engine where data is stored, retrieved, and managed efficiently using a B+ Tree.

 Features
 - Create custom databases with user-defined column names